zt64/compose-color/README.md

-# 🎨 compose-color
+# 🎨 compose-pipette

-A multiplatform color picker for Jetpack Compose, featuring components for selecting colors.
+A multiplatform color picker for Kotlin Compose, featuring components for selecting colors.
 Designed to be minimal and dependency-free.

 ## Styles